MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Microsoft Exchange Online

-Use the search-mailbox cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
+Use the `Search-Mailbox` cmdlet to perform a specific search query against a target mailbox of interest and copy the results to an unrelated destination mailbox.
 The following example query searches Janes Smith’s mailbox for an email that contains the phrase *Invoice* in the subject and copies the results to *IRMailbox* in a folder named *Investigation.*

 ```powershell